dekoza/mtgpl/M14_Rulebook.rst

         untapped creatures gang up and block a single attacking creature.
 If an attacker is blocked, it will deal its combat damage to the creature blocking it instead of to the player or planeswalker it was attacking.
         Blocking is optional.
-See :ref:`Attacking and Blocking` [on page 13].
+See :ref:`Attacking and Blocking<sec-attacking-and-blocking>` [on page 13].

-    Blocked creature
+    Blocked creature gl
         An attacking creature that's blocked by at least one creature.
 Once a creature is blocked, it stays blocked for the rest of the combat phase—even if all the creatures blocking it leave combat.
 In other